-\Subsubsection{Using both asynchronous and synchronous components} Existing solutions for binary consensus use either randomization techniques or synchrony assumptions in order to circumvent the mentioned impossibilities, such as FLP's one.
+\Subsubsection{Using both asynchronous and synchronous components} Existing solutions for binary consensus use either randomization techniques or synchrony assumptions in order to circumvent the mentioned impossibilities, \eg FLP.
 The system as a whole can avoid communication-related bottlenecks by making design choices that prefer weaker synchrony assumptions for the components that are more communication demanding.
-Binary consensus protocols are inherently communication-intensive since a finite number of them can be invoked for every transition of the state-machine and each such invocation has to take at least two communication rounds, due to a lower bound by Keidar and Rajsbaum~\cite{DBLP:journals/ipl/KeidarR03}.
-Therefore, we select to study the non-self-stabilizing probabilistic MMR algorithm~\cite{DBLP:conf/podc/MostefaouiMR14} for solving binary consensus in asynchronous message-passing-systems.
-MMR assumes access to a common coin service. \remove{Ben{-}Or, Dolev, and Hoch~\cite{DBLP:conf/podc/Ben-OrDH08}, in short BDH, presented a self-stabilizing synchronous solution for common coin provision.} Ben{-}Or, Dolev, and Hoch~\cite{DBLP:conf/podc/Ben-OrDH08}, in short BDH, presented a self-stabilizing synchronous solution for common coin provision.
+Binary consensus protocols are inherently communication-intensive since a number of them can be invoked for every transition of the state-machine and each such invocation has to take at least two communication rounds, due to a lower bound by Keidar and Rajsbaum~\cite{DBLP:journals/ipl/KeidarR03}.
+Therefore, we select to study the non-self-stabilizing probabilistic MMR algorithm~\cite{DBLP:conf/podc/MostefaouiMR14} for solving binary consensus \ems{(in asynchronous systems) while assuming} access to RCCs. \remove{Ben{-}Or, Dolev, and Hoch~\cite{DBLP:conf/podc/Ben-OrDH08}, in short BDH, presented a self-stabilizing synchronous solution for RCCs provision.}

-\Subsubsection{Periodic re-installation of the common seed {and initialization of consensus objects}} We clarify the advantage of the studied architecture that considers a hybrid model that is composed of asynchronous, \ie MMR, and synchronous, \ie BDH, components.
-The use of the common coin service can aim at devising a random seed that is long enough to support plenty of invocations of binary consensus.
-In detail, the BDH algorithm can renew the common seed periodically, such that a pseudo-random generator can use the common seed, $s_t$, that was renewed at time $t$ for generating the sequence $bits_{t,1}, bits_{t,2},\ldots, bits_{t,x}$ of unique $M$-bits integers, where $M \in \mathbb{Z}^+$ is a bound on the number of pseudo-random bits each invocation of binary consensus might use and $x \in \mathbb{Z}^+$ is the highest value that guarantees that the sequence $bits_{t,1}, bits_{t,2},\ldots, bits_{t,x}, bits_{t+1,1}, bits_{t+1,2},\ldots, bits_{t+1,x},\ldots$ satisfies the common coin requirements over time.